Duke Energy Corporation

 Cash vs Debt

-Duke Energy Corporation carries $91.21B in total debt against $2.14B in cash reserves — debt is roughly 42.6x the cash position.
-Managing this leverage effectively will be important for long-term financial stability.
+The company holds $2.14B in cash, though total debt stands at $91.21B.
+This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
 Free cash flow is running at -$2.25B, which bears watching.
 Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
-Return on equity stands at 9.7%, which is decent for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+ROE of 9.7% points to decent capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 2.8% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $24.62B (2021) to $32.24B (2025), reflecting a 31% increase over the period.